Legrandin/pycryptodome/Doc/pycrypt.rst

 append a random string to the contract before hashing and signing it;
 the random string can then be kept with the signature.

-None of the algorithms implemented here have been completely broken.
+Some of the algorithms implemented here have been completely broken.
-There are no attacks on MD2, but it's rather slow at 1250 K/sec.
-MD4 is faster at 44,500 K/sec but there have been some partial attacks on it.
-MD4 makes three iterations of a basic mixing operation; two of the three rounds have been cryptanalyzed, but the attack can't be extended to the full algorithm.
+The MD2, MD4 and MD5 hash functions are widely considered insecure hash functions, as it has been proven that meaningful hash collisions can be generated for them, in the case of MD4 and MD5 in mere seconds.
+MD2 is rather slow at 1250 K/sec.
+MD4 is faster at 44,500 K/sec.
 MD5 is a strengthened version of MD4 with four rounds; beginning in 2004, a series of attacks were discovered and it's now possible to create pairs of files that result in the same MD5 hash.
-It's still supported for compatibility with existing protocols, but implementors should use SHA1 in new software because there are no known attacks against SHA1.
 The MD5 implementation is moderately well-optimized and thus faster on x86 processors, running at 35,500 K/sec.
 MD5 may even be faster than MD4, depending on the processor and compiler you use.
+MD5 is still supported for compatibility with existing protocols, but implementors should use SHA256 in new software because there are no known attacks against SHA256.

+All the MD* algorithms produce 128-bit hashes.
+SHA1 produces a 160-bit hash.
+Because of recent theoretical attacks against SHA1, NIST recommended phasing out use of SHA1 by 2010.
-All the MD* algorithms produce 128-bit hashes; SHA1 produces a larger 160-bit hash, and there are no known attacks against it.
-The first version of SHA had a weakness which was later corrected; the code used here implements the second, corrected, version.
-It operates at 21,000 K/sec.
-SHA256 is about as half as fast as SHA1.
+SHA256 produces a larger 256-bit hash, and there are no known attacks against it.
+It operates at 10,500 K/sec.
 RIPEMD has a 160-bit output, the same output size as SHA1, and operates at 17,600 K/sec.

 Credits